ltzone/2020Spring/README.md

 - Information Theory
 - Big Data Analysis

-Course Notes can be found in *Notes* directory.
+Course Notes can be found in the *Notes* directory, for visualization, visit [here](http://www.ltzhou.com/topics/courses/)